Under the FOI Act, ONRSR has obligations to ensure that certain information concerning its operations is readily available.

-Under the FOI Act, ONRSR has obligations to ensure that certain information concerning its operations is readily available.
-Additionally, members of the public and Members of Parliament are conferred a legally enforceable right to be given access to documents held by ONRSR, subject only to such exemptions as are consistent with the public interest (as prescribed in the FOI Act).
+Members of the public and Members of Parliament are conferred a legally enforceable right to be given access to documents held by ONRSR, subject only to such exemptions as are consistent with the public interest (as prescribed in the FOI Act).
 Members of the public may also seek amendment to ONRSR’s documents records concerning his or her personal affairs.

 A comprehensive introduction to freedom of information can be found on the State Records of South Australia website.